Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 -wege-
 <br>
 <br>
-something of that sort was out there. that much we knew, well, CLONK Quiet!
+something of that sort was out there. that much <b>CLONK</b> Quiet!
 Sorry, forget that, anyhow, that much I knew.
 And I knew that it was my duty to get involved.
 That was me:

 ![_config.yml]({{ site.baseurl }}/images/boy.png)